 The internet isn’t a field of dreams; if you build it, people will not come.
 With 547,200+ websites created every day, you need to promote your content in various ways to garner anyone’s attention.

-When another website hyperlinks back to your content, it is their way of saying that they trust the quality of your content and your website is useful, relevant, and worthy of attention.
+When another website hyperlinks back to your content, it is their way of saying that they trust the quality of your content and your website is valuable, relevant, and worthy of attention.

-Search engines are very aware of websites that acquire their links through unreliable methods, such as paying other sites to link back yours.
-That is why it is essential to understand link building fundamentals before setting up a linking campaign.
+Search engines know websites that acquire their links through unreliable methods, such as paying other sites to link back to yours.
+That is why it is essential to understand link-building fundamentals before setting up a linking campaign.